 Benefits of deep breathing exercises

-Deep breathing is a safe, natural way to bring your body back into balance.
+Bringing your body back into balance can be achieved through the safe and natural method of deep breathing.
 One study found that people who practiced slow-breathing exercises for 15 minutes a day for four weeks had lower levels of stress and anxiety, plus higher levels of self-esteem.

 Research shows that one session of deep breathing can immediately reduce feelings of stress and anxiety—and these benefits may last for at least 12 hours.